-- b) Employees who terminate during a contract year may apply against their accounts qualified expenses incurred on or before the date of termination. - c) The Employer and the Union shall cooperate in drafting such additional contract provisions as may be required to implement the foregoing terms. - 9) Paralegals employed as of January 1, 2015, and who currently participate in the Cigna health insurance plan may continue participation until December 31, 2015, when they shall become subject to the provisions of Article 16(3).
+- b) Employees who terminate during a contract year may apply against their accounts qualified expenses incurred on or before the date of termination. - c) The Employer and the Union shall cooperate in drafting such additional contract provisions as may be required to implement the foregoing terms.

-ARTICLE 17 - SEVERANCE PAY
+ARTICLE 18 - SEVERANCE PAY

-- 1) Severance pay in the amount of two (2) weeks' pay for each full year of continuous service, with a maximum of thirty (30) weeks' pay shall be paid to the following: - a) An Employee past the Employee's probation period who is permanently laid off. - b) An Employee past the Employee's probation period who is discharged for incompetence, retrenchment, or physical disability; except that a person discharged for incompetence and who has less than ten (10) years of service shall be entitled to one (1) week's pay for each year of continuous service. - c) The designated beneficiary of an Employee who dies after eight (8) years of continuous service.
+- 1) Severance pay in the amount of two (2) weeks' pay for each full year of continuous service, with a maximum of thirty (30) weeks' pay shall be paid to the following: - a) An Employee past the Employee's probation period who is permanently laid off. - b) An Employee past the Employee's probation period who is discharged for incompetence, retrenchment, or physical disability; except that a person discharged for incompetence and who has less than ten (10) years of service shall be entitled to one (1) week's pay for each year of continuous service. - c) The designated beneficiary of an Employee who dies after eight

+(8) years of continuous service.
 In the event an Employee dies prior to eight (8) years of continuous service, the Employee's designated beneficiary shall receive three (3) weeks' severance pay.